phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 330868
+#Total Number of Tweets: 590785
-#Number of Clinton Tweets: 286702
+#Number of Trump Tweets: 331477
-#Number of Rubio Tweets: 100830
+#Number of Clinton Tweets: 287013
-#Number of Sanders Tweets: 80388
+#Number of Rubio Tweets: 101022
-#Number of Carson Tweets: 48039
+#Number of Sanders Tweets: 80569
-#Number of Bush Tweets: 33746
+#Number of Carson Tweets: 48165
-#Total Number of Tweets:
+#Number of Bush Tweets: 33827
 ---